surajt25/ai-support-intelligence/README.md

 The implementation also handles the documented case where a ticket references an account ID that does not have a corresponding account record.

+All supplied account, ticket, and knowledge-base data is synthetic and is used as provided for the assignment.

 ---

 ## Environment Setup